CarolinaFledgling/react-pratice-task-1/README.md

 In that small project I wanted to practice all these core patterns and concepts that are important for React, like components, props, state, lifting state, styling…

-## The main idea of working with React :

 - where we create a bunch of reused components, 🚀
 - where they have small isolated pieces of HTML code and logic 🚀